GianisTsol/cryptocoin/README.md

-Here's a comprehensive README.md file based on the code you provided for the cryptocurrency system and P2P node network:

----

 CryptoCoin - A Simplified Cryptocurrency & P2P Network

 CryptoCoin is a decentralized cryptocurrency built using Python.
 This project includes a peer-to-peer (P2P) network, transaction handling, and block validation.
 The core functionalities cover basic transaction creation, signing, hashing, and validation, as well as node communication over a P2P network.